Astrid Lindgren's plays: Jag vill inte vara präktig

-Later Klas lets Fridiof know that Barbro is in love with him.
-He also gives Fridiof the letter from Lillemor.
-So Fridiof learns that Marianne might only like to marry him because of his money.
-Nevertheless, he makes her a marriage proposal.
-She accepts.
+Later Klas lets Fridiof know that Barbro is in love with him and also gives Fridiof the letter from Lillemor.
+Fridiof learns that Marianne might only like to marry him because of his money.
+Nevertheless, he makes her a marriage proposal and she accepts.
 Then Fridiof declares that he has a rich cousin with the same name.
-His cousin also is a scientist, but also the owner of a very wealthy brewery.
-However, Fridiof can not offer that to Marianne.
+His cousin is also a scientist and the owner of a wealthy brewery, although Fridiof cannot offer that to Marianne.
 When Marianne hears this, she asks for time to consider whether she really wants to marry Fridiof or not.
-She later explains that initially she only spoke to Fridiof because he seemed to be rich.
-Now, however, she has fallen in love with him.
-She always wanted a rich man, but now she can imagine marrying him, even without the money.
-However, she also knows which lifestyle she has to give up.
+She later explains that initially she only spoke to Fridiof because he seemed to be rich, but now she has fallen in love with him.
+She always wanted a rich man, but she can imagine marrying him, even without the money, but she also knows which lifestyle she has to give up.
 Therefore she had asked for time to think.
 Then she mentions that she realised that she loves him, but he doesn't love her and never will.
 Therefore, she no longer needs to think about the marriage.
 She has to learn to fall out of love.
 Fridiof says that the conversation went very differently from what he had imagined and that he is sorry.
-Finally Marianne asks if Fridiof loves Barbro, what he confirms.
+Marianne then asks if Fridiof loves Barbro, which he confirms.

 When Marianne leaves the room, Barbro arrives.
-Fridiof asks her to marry him.
-Barbro hesitates to accept the marriage proposal.
-She doesn't want to marry a rich man.
-She didn't like to listen to her sister and mother when they talked about rich men.
-She also fears people might think that she married Fritiof just for his money.
-Finally, she agrees to marry him.
-Fritiof now explains that he doesn't have much money.
-He only gets his salary from the museum where he works.
+Fridiof asks her to marry him, but Barbro hesitates to accept the marriage proposal, as she doesn't want to marry a rich man.
+She did not like to listen to her sister and mother when they talked about rich men.
+She also fears people might think that she married Fritiof just for his money, but ultimately she agrees to marry him.
+Fritiof now explains that he doesn't have much money, as he only gets his salary from the museum where he works.
 He tells her about his rich cousin with the same name.
 Barbro is relieved and tells Fritiof about her plan to become a nurse.